SD Card Data Disappeared? How to Recover Missing Files

 Conclusion

-If your SD card data disappeared but the card remains accessible, most cases are logical (deleted, formatted, or directory corruption) rather than physical.
+If your SD card data disappeared but the card is still accessible, the problem is usually logical data loss, such as deletion, formatting, hidden files, or directory corruption, rather than complete physical failure.

 Supports Windows 7/8/10/11 and Windows Server